-NOTE: If you have two hearing aids with synchronization enabled, changing the program on one hearing aid automatically applies the change to the second hearing aid as well.
-The same number of beeps will then sound in the second hearing aid.

-Turning your hearing aids OFF and ON
+- If you have two hearing aids with synchronization enabled, changing the program on one hearing aid automatically applies the change to the second hearing aid as well.
+The same number of beeps will then sound in the second hearing aid. - When you turn the hearing aids off and on again, they always start up in program 1 and at your pre-set volume level.